 The Sennichi-mae shop has been a favorite spot by many authors and celebrities in Osaka.
 A known regular of Marufuku was the post-war jazz singer and actress, Kasagi Shizuko aka “Queen of the Boogie-Woogie”.
 Shofukutei Shokaku, one the best Raikugo comedians, was also said to frequent this cafe.
-The novel “Bara no hana” written by Tanabe Seiko even has a scene set in this specific Marufuku!

 This is part of our Retro Cafe series!
 Check our master’s list for more of Osaka’s retro kissaten!

 Getting to the Sennichi-mae Marufuku Coffee is really straightforward.
 It is on the Dotonbori side of Sennichi-mae, and the two closest stations are Nankai Namba and Kintentsu-Nipponbashi.